ibm-cloud-docs/cis/how-to.md

 ### Steps to set Service Mode
 {:#steps-to-set-service-mode}

-1. Select the desired mode from the dropdown menu.
+1. Select the desired mode from the list menu.
 1. Click the `Activate` button.
 1. Confirm or cancel the selection in the confirmation popup.